-In his senior year, Scott received an offer to work for the American Red Cross and left college early to pursue his career.
-Years later, he was elected to the State Assembly in June, 1993.
-As a lawmaker, he helped lead the way on welfare reform, public safety, and educational opportunities.
+In June 1993, Scott was elected to the State Assembly, where he helped lead the way on welfare reform, public safety, and educational opportunities.

-In 2002, Scott was elected to serve as the Milwaukee County Executive and went to work reforming the scandal-ridden county government.
-He was the first Republican to hold that office.
-Over the next eight years, Scott faithfully kept his promise to spend taxpayer money as if it were his own.
-He cut the debt by 30 percent, reduced the workforce by more than 25 percent, and introduced nine consecutive budgets without increasing the property tax levy from the previous year.
+As a result, he cut debt by 30 percent, reduced the workforce by more than 25 percent, and introduced nine consecutive budgets without increasing the property tax levy from the previous year.
 In 2008, he won re-election with nearly 60 percent of the vote, in a county where President Obama carried more than 60 percent of the vote.

-Under his leadership, Wisconsin has had a budget surplus each year, paid its bills, and helped turn around the economy.
-In 2016, more people are employed in Wisconsin than ever before in state history.
-The unemployment rate is at its lowest rate in 15 years, and the percentage of people working is one of the highest in the nation.
+Under his leadership, Wisconsin has enjoyed a budget surplus every year, paid its bills, and helped turn around the economy.
+In 2017, more people are employed in the state than ever before in its history.
+The unemployment rate is the lowest its been in 17 years, and the percentage of people working is one of the highest in the nation.

 Scott became the only governor in American history to survive a recall election on June 5, 2012.
 He was re-elected in 2014 and sworn into a second term on January 5, 2015.
 His goals in the second term are simple: tax relief for working families and seniors, transitioning people from government dependence to true independence, improving the workforce through better education and training, and ensuring government is more efficient, more effective, and more accountable to the people.

 Scott and his wife, Tonette have two sons who they raised in Wauwatosa.
-Matt graduated from Marquette University and is working in digital communications.
-Alex is a senior at the University of Wisconsin in Madison.
-They continue to volunteer throughout their state, support their church, and seek to follow God's will each day.
+Matt graduated from Marquette University and is working in digital communications in Milwaukee.
+Alex is a recent UW-Madison graduate working in politics in Washington D.C.